Clear Nights Ahead: Towards Multi-Weather Nighttime Image Restoration

-\textbf{Analysis of AllWeatherNight's Authenticity.} To validate the authenticity of the AllWeatherNight dataset, we conduct a statistical analysis of feature distribution across synthetic adverse weather nighttime datasets and real-world samples.
-The synthetic datasets includes haze datasets (UNREAL-NH~\cite{NACM20232}, GTA5~\cite{NECCV2020}, NHC\&NHR\&NHM~\cite{NACM2020}, YellowHaze\&NightHaze~\cite{NPCM2018}), rain datasets (GTAV-NightRain~\cite{GTAV}, GTAV-NightRain-H~\cite{NICCV2023}) and snow dataset (RVSD~\cite{SICCV2023}).
-As shown in Figure~\ref{t-sne}, the t-SNE visualization reveals that AllWeatherNight's adverse weather degradation distributions are more closely aligned with real-world nighttime images.
+To validate the authenticity of the AllWeatherNight dataset, we conduct a statistical analysis of feature distribution, comparing it against existing synthetic adverse weather nighttime datasets and real-world samples.
+The nighttime synthetic datasets include various haze datasets (UNREAL-NH~\cite{NACM20232}, GTA5~\cite{NECCV2020}, NHC/NHR/NHM~\cite{NACM2020}, NightHaze/YellowHaze~\cite{NPCM2018}), rain datasets (GTAV-NightRain~\cite{GTAV}, GTAV-NightRain-H~\cite{NICCV2023}) and snow dataset (RVSD~\cite{SICCV2023}).
+As shown in Fig.~\ref{t-sne}, the t-SNE visualization reveals that AllWeatherNight's adverse weather degradation distributions are more closely aligned with real-world nighttime images than any other synthetic nighttime dataset.
 From left to right, the subfigures depict the feature distributions for haze, rain, and snow, respectively.
-Notably, AllWeatherNight’s haze distribution closely matches that of real-world nighttime haze, while its rain and snow distributions exhibit the highest similarity to real-world samples.
+Notably, AllWeatherNight’s haze distribution closely matches that of real-world nighttime haze, while its rain and snow distributions exhibit the highest similarity to real-world adverse weather samples.
 These findings demonstrate that AllWeatherNight outperforms existing synthetic datasets in approximating real-world nighttime degradation features, making it highly suitable for training models that generalize to diverse real-world scenarios.
 Consequently, AllWeatherNight provides a robust foundation for enhancing model performance in multi-weather nighttime image restoration tasks.